Teaching Timeless Torah Truths

 Mordechai & Esther’s choice

-Yo’el Berkowitz connects the story of poerim with the instructions for worship in Leviticus 1 – 5.
+Yo’el Berkowitz connects the story of Purim with the instructions for worship in Leviticus 1 – 5.
 He shows the difference between Haman and Mordechai and explains how Ephesians 2 and 3 connects to the asham (guilt offering) of Yeshua.
 40 MB mp3 recording.
 Length 80 min.
 Available on TRI-Holland webshop.

 7 Questions.